Refer a family

 How much does In Home Care cost per family?

-The cost of In Home Care is set by the individual educator.
-Generally it is somewhere between $20 and $55 per hour.
+The cost of In Home Care is set by the IHC Services.
+Generally it is somewhere between $25 and $55 per hour.
 The Child Care Subsidy that a family is eligible for is given directly to the service to reduce the ‘gap fee’ the family pays.

 Are there any extra subsidies available?